1. How to Make a Fire

-Take A Wilderness Survival Class
+Take a Wilderness Survival Class

-It might sound a little strange to go to one of these things, and some of these are pretty strange lol.
+It might sound a little strange to go to one of these things, and some of these are pretty strange.
 But find one that comes highly recommended by someone who's been in the military or has been surviving in the wild for a living.
 Don't listen to Cletus tell you what he thinks you should do if he's never had to actually LIVE in the woods.

 A simple google search will yield all you need to know, and as a 9-5 survivalist/prepper, this needs to be on your bucket list before it's too late!

 Or you can just read a book written by experts if you don't want to go for the class

 There seem to be two poles that people gravitate to when it comes to useful gear when in the wilderness.
 The first is that there's no need for these tools and they'll only hinder you, while valid in the eyes of the dogmatics of survivalism, not exactly true.
 And the other is that you need to have tools that provide you with most of the luxuries we find at home, again not completely wrong, but not right.

 We're here to give you a balanced medium that will allow you to move lite and yet have everything you need to be as prosperous as possible in the wild.

 Of all the tools you would need to get the job done in the wilderness, you're going to need a durable blade.
 A knife has so many uses in the woods it's just not smart to leave home without one, even if you're not going camping.